MarkinoTeck/unbelievaboat_stats_grabber/README.md

 # Unbelievaboat Stats Grabber

-Lets you track your progress while you are playing the game ‼ This is not an auto-work bot and does not give any advantages while playing the game.
+Lets you track your progress while you are playing the game ‼ This does not give any advantages while playing the game.

 ##User Track